onryldz/NuPush/README.md

 1- You need to add this powershell script’s path in your environment variables.

-2- Open a terminal on your windows, and go to the your project folder and write nugetPush
+2- Open a terminal on your windows, and go to the your project solution folder and write `nuPush` then press enter.

 3- You will see all of the project list with the version